Skip to content Skip to Programs Navigation

 Developing inclusive leaders

-We are working to increase our diversity and create a more equitable, inclusive learning environment.
+We are working to create a more equitable, inclusive learning environment.

-The ability to cultivate diversity in teams, foster inclusion and put equity in action belongs in the toolkits of all leaders.
+The ability to foster inclusion belongs in the toolkits of all leaders.
 Our work includes:

-We are developing our understanding and appreciation of our differences, creating conditions to ensure equitable educational and social benefits of diversity, and cultivating an inclusive, supportive environment for every member of our community — students, faculty and staff — where our ideas and perspectives are heard, welcomed and valued.
+We are developing our understanding and appreciation of our differences, and cultivating an inclusive, supportive environment for every member of our community — students, faculty and staff — where our ideas and perspectives are heard, welcomed and valued.

 Building community